 I can hardly remember a weekend without company for lunch after church or an empty house on a Saturday night.
 My parents are experts in hospitality.
 Our home was never fancy and it was well lived in, but there was always room to share with others.
 I can’t even imagine how many meals my mom has prepared for others!

 There are many things that take persistence in life.
 A Christian mother can teach her children to work hard and be persistent when it might be easier to quit or give up.
 One thing I learned from my mom was to sew.
-My mother is very careful in following directions and reading the patterns and while this is still difficult for me, I can call her and tell her what the directions say and she can interpret that for me.
+My mom is very careful in following directions and reading the patterns and while this is still difficult for me, I can call her and tell her what the directions say and she can interpret that for me.
 Her persistence in doing things correctly and figuring them out until it is done right has helped me do hard things in life as well.

-The most important thing I have learned from my mom is to love God.
+The most important thing I have learned from my Christian mom (and dad) is to love God.
 Both of my parents have been very influential in this.
 From the time I was born, I attended church every week.
-My parents spent time teaching me to pray, to read my Bible, and to learn to be a Christian.
+My parents spent time teaching me to pray, to read my Bible, and to learn to love God.

 I cannot imagine what my life would be like if I hadn’t had that background.
 My mom is just a phone call away, even now, when I get frustrated or need help and she always promises to pray for me and the situations I am going through.